Solution · Professional Services

 What to measure

-Cost per qualified meeting by channel tells you whether Local Services Ads, organic search, or directory referrals are generating the consultations that actually convert.
-In our work with professional services firms, referral leads convert at two to three times the rate of cold paid-acquisition leads, meaning the cost per engaged client from referrals is substantially lower even when the raw volume is smaller.
+Cost per qualified meeting by channel tells you whether Local Services Ads, organic search, or directory referrals generate consultations that actually convert.
+Referral leads convert at two to three times the rate of cold paid-acquisition leads, so cost per engaged client from referrals is substantially lower even at smaller volume.
 Review velocity (new reviews per 30-day period across Google, Avvo, and professional directories) is the compound growth lever: it improves local search ranking and provides the social proof that moves a high-stakes prospect from consideration to booking.

 Prefero vs the alternatives